ShareefAlawneh/cook-book-study/README.md

 **chapter9:** mondas is a widely used concept in javascript, every day we used this concept without knowing its name, in higher order
               functions in general, like (map, filter, promises...etc), each function executes something and bind to the next one just like waterfall, it may be difficult to understand from the first time, but it would make the life better, the previous style may lead to what called callback hell, i can bass any callback as a second argument which may breaks the application, the bind will make it easier to follow and exception detecting.

+**chapter10:** this is the modern approach, but i think it would be better if we used an abstract class instead of concreat class to                     extend, the main class is highliy coupled to the three class managers